alecngai/NSUS_BI_Assessment/README.md

 There is feature engineering, which would allow us to remove unneeded columns or combine multiple columns into one, which will significantly reduce the size of the database.

+For BI Analyst the main concern is load time/preforamnce, we will have to discuss with the data engineer/architecture to keep in line the demands of the BI team with the structure of the data pipeline.
+One main way is to cover which data is crucical and critical to the workflow and build upon those data demands.

 ## Using the fields you provide in Q1, populate a hypothetical game history table with the results of your $0.25 Spin & Gold from Part 1 of the assessment.
 **a.
 Provide a sample of a few row entries in the table, using the fields you came up with as columns**